daaronr/markdown-cv/index.md

 *In 2021 I left my secure academic post:*

 1. To pursue greater impact as a researcher at [Rethink Priorities](https://www.rethinkpriorities.org/our-team), a think tank "dedicated to figuring out the best ways to make the world a better place."
 RP is closely tied to the [Effective Altruism](https://en.wikipedia.org/wiki/Effective_altruism) movement.
-My research into [effective charitable giving](https://daaronr.github.io/ea_giving_barriers/index.html) is made possible by a grant from Pan Pan Wong under the advising of [Longview Philanthropy](https://www.longview.org/).
+My research into [effective charitable giving](https://daaronr.github.io/ea_giving_barriers/index.html) is made possible by a grant from an individual donor under the advising of [Longview Philanthropy](https://www.longview.org/).

 2. To build tools and programs promoting open, collaborative, and robust research, as well as teaching, learning, and research training outside of traditional university degree schemes.